BackyardOGT/MLP-CW2/README.md

         Seems alpha zero just runs the current weights against themselves - do both train or just p1? alphaGo zero stores best model and overwrites it if current weights better

+* O - env needs to account for starting cards (then set to None rather than 1 in game)
 * T - Get running on MLP server
 * ? - check seeding is repeatable on train - seems ok on eval
 * ? - Check ac and obs spaces and bounds